jacobjove/generate-dotenv/README.md

 A space-delimited list of filepaths of the template files that will be used to generate the dotenv file.

 This could be a single filepath (e.g., `'_.env'` or `'.env.template'`) or multiple filepaths (e.g., `'_.env _.env.prod'`).

 If multiple paths are specified, the templates will be merged (with duplicate variable keys removed, giving priority to the contents of the right-most paths) to produce the final dotenv file.
 This can be useful for dynamically overriding a base dotenv template depending on the environment for which the dotenv file is being produced.

 ### `output-path`

 The path of the output dotenv file.
 Default: `'.env'`

+### `cache`

+(Optional) Boolean specifying whether to cache the dotenv file.
+Default: `'true'`

+### `cache-key`

+(Optional) The key used to cache the dotenv file (if caching is not disabled).

+If `cache-key` is not specified, a cache key is computed by concatenating the template paths and the `GITHUB_SHA` environment variable.

 ## Example usage